knopgm/myFlix-Angular-client/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.9.

+## Description

+This web application is a interactive movie store where users can not only search information about movies, genre and directors, but also keep a list of their favorite ones after a short registration.

+## Project dependencies

+As a Angular project, it has it's dependencies on **Angular material** for the UI and **Typescript** for preventing errors in the production line.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.